Knightia: Anatomy

-Predators
+Paleoecology

+As with modern-day clupeids, Knightia spp. likely fed on algae and diatoms, as well as insects and occasionally smaller fish.
+In a 2022 paper, researchers announced they had detected biological residues in Knightia fossils from the Green River Formation, confirming that biological residues can last for millions of years in well-preserved fossil organisms.

 A small schooling fish, Knightia made an abundant food source for larger Eocene predators.
 The Green River Formation has yielded many fossils of larger fish species preying on Knightia; specimens of Diplomystus, Lepisosteus, Amphiplaga, Mioplosus, Phareodus, Amia, and Astephus have all been found with Knightia in either their jaws or stomachs.